 The term enthalpy change is a term to describe the amount of heat that passes in or out of a system during a chemical reaction under constant pressure.

-In school, you can measure the heat exchange of a reaction in a device called calorimeter.
+In school, you can measure the heat exchange of a reaction in a device called a calorimeter.
 The experiment is conducted under atmospheric pressure which is constant.
-By measuring the temperature rise or drop for the reaction, you can determine the heat exchange – or the enthalpy change.
-It isn’t the most accurate way of determining enthalpy change because of heat losses but at least the experiment can be conducted easily and safely by following safety procedures.
+By measuring the temperature rise or drop for the reaction, you can determine the heat exchange – or the enthalpy change – of the system with its surrounding.

-Enthalpy change is expressed as
+Enthalpy change is expressed as:

 kJ = kiloJoules

 mol = moles

 A combustion reaction

 Calorimeters come in many shapes and sizes.
 The above shows an example of an experiment to measure the enthalpy change in a combustion reaction (eg. burning peanuts).
 In a combustion reaction, the substance reacts with oxygen in the air to give off energy in the form of light and heat.

 In the food industry, food calorimetry is a technique used in measuring the calories of food.
 Expensive calorimeters are used to conduct combustion reactions to determine the amount of energy in the food.

 Endothermic & exothermic